-Using ultrasound sonography (imaging) is a parent’s decision.
-There are considerations in making the decision to use ultrasound:
+Ultrasound (imaging) is a parent’s decision.
+Some considerations to use ultrasound could be:

-- Your provider may want a more sure way of telling baby’s position than their hands can detect.
+- Ultrasound is a more sure way of telling baby’s position than feeling through the abdomen.

 - Your provider may want you to have a concrete way of knowing your baby’s position to help you make decisions from fact.